silvio3105/sBuildInfo/README.md

 # Simple Build Info library

-Simple Build Info is library that provides easy way to write build(compile) info in flash memory.
+Simple Build Info is library that provides easy way to write build(compile) info into flash memory.
 Build Info is useful when verifying new firmware before firmware update via (custom) bootloader.
 User must create `buildInfo` section in GCC linker file.
-Recomendation is to put `buildInfo` section right above vector table.
+Recommendation is to place `buildInfo` section right below vector table.

 Library documentation is available at `.docs/html/index.html`.
 Example applications are available at `examples` folder.
 All examples are made for STM32.